google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

 Some of the most widely used statistics are “measures of center,” which describe where the data is centered.
 This type of statistic is extremely useful, as it allows you to summarize all the data with one number/category.
-(Statistics like this are called **summary statistics**.)
+Statistics that summarize key aspects of the data are called **summary statistics**.

 You can think of a measure of center as a “best guess”.
 If you had one guess at the value of a new observation (e.g. the height of a new student who joins the